Back to Insights

 accuracy = Accuracy()

 Ensure that Trainer.test and Accuracy are used correctly according to the latest documentation.
-The method of logging and retrieving metrics may have been updated, so verify against the latest PyTorch Lightning documentation and torchmetrics documentation.
-Keywords like "PyTorch Lightning evaluation 2025" and "TorchMetrics latest features" can enhance the blog's SEO.
+PyTorch Lightning 3.7 has introduced more efficient logging mechanisms and enhanced support for distributed training, which can significantly benefit model evaluation.
+Verify against the latest PyTorch Lightning documentation and torchmetrics documentation.
+Keywords like "PyTorch Lightning 3.7 evaluation" and "torchmetrics 0.35 features" can enhance the blog's SEO.

 Metrics for Model Evaluation